 - Adventures In The Bible: The first volume sees Lilith experiencing the terminal stages of The Trojan War and the fall of Troy.
-Lilith even ends up being mentioned in an altered Illiad after she makes an impression on Homer by gouging out his eyes.
+Lilith even ends up being mentioned in an altered Iliad after she makes an impression on Homer by gouging out his eyes.

 - Alternate History: Gradually turns into this.

 - Anyone Can Die: Even famous historical figures aren't safe.
-Like Jessie James.
+Like Jesse James.